zscaler/terraform-aws-zpa-app-connector-modules/docs/terraform-conventions.md

   > Existing Terraform modules should be tested against the latest Terraform releases using a test methodology to be defined later.

-### `1.1 Module Version`
-* All terraform modules should be versioned using Git tags.
-Git tag name should adhere to the following naming convention

-> Major.Minor.Patch => 0.1.0

-* Version should be pinned in the root module where the modules are called from using the `ref` argument

-      module "bootstrap_bucket" {
-        source          = "spring.paloaltonetworks.com/mekanayake/terraform-aws-panfw-bootstrap?ref=0.1.0"
-        bucket_prefix   = "GlobalProtect-bootstrap-"
-        local_directory = "vmseries-bootstrap-package"
-      }

 ## `2.
 Coding Practices`

 ### `2.1 Variables`